-The legendary designer Karl Lagerfeld passed away in February and, with the showing of his last collection at Paris Fashion Week, remembrances continue about his immense talent and sensibility.
+The legendary designer Karl Lagerfeld had an immense talent and sensibility.
 Our friend Susan Dworski sent us this picture of him at his liberatingly messy desk, with this note:

 I’ve kept it on my desktop to remind me that sometimes – often, in fact – when deeply involved in a project it’s a good thing to have piles of scrap at hand for inspiration.
 Ideas emerge unexpectedly from the chaos that may have been forgotten or overlooked in the rush to press forward.

 Vogue editor Anna Wintour wrote that he loved reading alone:

 …books used to pile madly around his workplace: At one point, a table laden with them collapsed from its own weight through the floor.
 It sometimes wasn’t clear, until one talked with him, that he had found inspiration in everything from the week’s news to eighteenth-century decorative arts and the philosophy of David Hume.
 No designer had more esoteric references, or such varied ones.